skellis46/finger-pointing-moon/justification-of-resources.md

 The RA will be recruited according to CovUni guidelines.
 We request £500 for the cost of that person's recruitment.

-## Directly allocated costs investigators

-The PI Ellis (0.5FTE months 1-12, 0.8FTE months 13-18) will lead the project by managing the team and liaising closely with project partners.
-He will provide support to the RA and will be responsible for the project outcomes, development, public engagement and project impact.

 ### Notes